 Dreaming up ideas in a brainstorm lays down a template to take action and turn those thoughts into results, so making your workplace creative is a step towards being a better one.

 Google's old '20% rule' boldly positioned employee creativity and 'side projects' as invaluable parts of a business.
-Giving employees the flexibility to dedicate almost a quarter of their time towards passion projects, Google-related creative pieces and anything else they think of as their brainchild was previously unheard of.
+Giving everyone the flexibility to dedicate almost a quarter of their time towards passion projects, Google-related creative pieces and anything else they thought of as their brainchild was previously unheard of.